 Most of all, I love my work and I like to have fun.
 Hopefully you’ll have fun too and actually enjoy having your headshot being taken.

-As an actors headshot photographer in London, Nick has embraced digital photography with a passion and relish for the medium and it’s technology.
-Using Canon cameras and lenses, as an expert in the image editing software Adobe Photoshop the possibilities are limitless.
+As an actors headshot photographer in London, I embraced digital photography with a passion and relish for the medium and it’s technology.
+Using Canon cameras and lenses, and an expert in the image editing software Photoshop the possibilities are limitless.

 One of the major advantages of shooting digitally is the ability to see immediately the photographs that have just been taken, allowing the client to see the headshot and feel much more comfortable knowing the shoot is going well.
 It allows me to point out to the client subtle things that may not always be possible to explain easily without the visual image of a photo, especially things like, eye focus or eye content.
 This way we can make the adjustments and alterations straight away including changing hair or make up.